 With over 39 years together and thousands of credits and accolades to their names, TOTO remains one of the top selling touring and recording acts in the world.
 Historically, few ensembles in the history of recorded music have individually or collectively had a larger imprint on pop culture than the members of TOTO.

-This concert is a “Premiere Engagement” for the 2017 season and is offered as an add-on to season subscriptions.
-Not included in sponsor packages (although sponsors may purchase tickets to this engagement at the subscriber price).
+**This concert is a “Premiere Engagement” for the 2017 season and is not included in season subscriptions.

 Historically, few ensembles in the history of recorded music have individually or collectively had a larger imprint on pop culture than the members of TOTO.
 As individuals, the band members’ performances can be heard on an astonishing 5000 albums that together amass a sales history of a HALF A BILLION albums.
 Amongst these recordings, NARAS applauded the collected works with 225 Grammy nominations.
 Band members were South Park characters, while Family Guy did an entire episode around one of their hits, and most recently Dax Shepard and Kristen Bell scored their honeymoon video to “Africa.”